JTaal/JETA_packing_list_creator/README.md

 ## Additional script/folder:
 ##### 1. Output folder

+This is an output folder inside of the repository.
+Feel free to use anything you'd like you can designate this inside of the program

 ##### 2. CLEAR_PATHWAY_SETTINGS.py

 Probably the most common error will be the permission error.
 This error occurs whenever the script tries to access a file which is already open.
 This will likely happen when checking the latest packing list and making adjustment while the document is open.
 The program will automatically restart for you however, your previous input in the “Input Elements” tab will unfortunately be lost.
 If there are no documents open when this occurs, please check your permissions regarding the files you’re using.